Jeanne Clery Disclosure of Campus Security Policy and Campus Safety & Security Statistics Act

 Sex Offenders

-In accordance to the Campus Sex Crimes Prevention Act of 2000, which amends the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, the Jeanne Clery Act and the Family Educational Rights and Privacy Act of 1974, the Embry-Riddle Aeronautical University Prescott Campus is providing a link to the Arizona State Sex Offender Registry.
+In accordance to the Campus Sex Crimes Prevention Act of 2000, which amends the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, the Jeanne Clery Act and the Family Educational Rights and Privacy Act of 1974, the Embry-Riddle Aeronautical University Prescott Campus is providing a link to the Arizona Sex Offender Search.
 All sex offenders are required to register in the state of Arizona and to provide notice of each institution of higher education in Arizona at which the person is employed, carries out a vocation or is a student.

 In addition to the above notice to the State of Arizona, all sex offenders are required to deliver written notice of their status as a sex offender to Embry-Riddle Aeronautical University Prescott Campus no later than three business days prior to their enrollment in, employment with, volunteering at or residence in the Embry-Riddle Aeronautical University Prescott Campus.
 Such notification may be disseminated by Embry-Riddle Aeronautical University Prescott Campus to, and for the safety and well-being of, the Embry-Riddle community and may be considered by the Embry-Riddle for enrollment and discipline purposes.